Robert Rinder: Television

 Shortly after the programme started, he criticised Judith Sheindlin, the judge of Judge Judy, for making judgements based on her preconceptions while claiming that he applied the law seriously and made "real legal rulings".
 Despite this, he insisted that it be clarified on the programme that he is a practising criminal law barrister and not a civil court judge.
 As such, he wears his normal barrister's court dress but without the barrister's wig.
 Rinder received praise for his cross-examination abilities and acerbic comments.
 His courtroom includes a gavel and flag of the United Kingdom, neither of which is used in British courts but are on display in American courts and televised court programmes, and his show has been criticised as "The Jeremy Kyle Show set in a small-claims court".

 In 2015, Rinder released a book called Rinder Rules.
 In 2016, he presented a new series, Judge Rinder's Crime Stories, with reconstructions of real crimes.
 He also hosted Raising the Bar on BBC Radio 5 Live, which he started with a discussion with former Lord Chief Justice, Lord Judge.
-In December 2017, Rinder re-launched Crown Court on ITV, newly named Judge Rinder's Crown Court, with a two-part special after a 30-year hiatus.
+In December 2017 Rinder re-launched Crown Court on ITV, newly named Judge Rinder's Crown Court, with a two-part special after a 30-year hiatus.

-From September 2016, Rinder competed in the fourteenth series of Strictly Come Dancing, stating that he was doing so to make his grandmother proud of him.
+In 2016, Rinder competed in the fourteenth series of Strictly Come Dancing, stating that he was doing so to make his grandmother proud of him.
 Rinder was partnered with Ukrainian-born professional dancer Oksana Platero.
 Rinder was eliminated in week 11 after scoring 31 points dancing a Samba to "Oh, What a Night".
 He ended the competition in fifth place.

 In an episode of Who Do You Think You Are? broadcast on 13 August 2018, Rinder traced his Jewish family's tragic history and made new discoveries about his grandfather, Morris Malenicky, a survivor of both Schlieben and Theresienstadt concentration camps.